paradisec-archive/PARADISEC_workflows/02_getting-started.md

 <span style="font-variant:small-caps;">Last updated: 28 July 2026</span>

 ## How to become a PARADISEC user
-In order to view items in the PARADISEC archive, you need to first ***Log in*** and become a PARADISEC user.
+In order to view items in the PARADISEC archive, you need to first ***sign up*** and become a PARADISEC user.

 <p align="center">
   <img width="500" src="images/PDSC-Workflow-signin.jpg">